konstantinbe/milk/readme.md

 others.

 Milk is *opinionated*, alledged "conventions" and "best-practices" may be violated.
-In particular, milk uses underscore notation like *Ruby* and makes heavy use of monkey patching to extend the core JavaScript classes.
+In particular, Milk uses underscore notation like *Ruby* and makes heavy use of monkey patching to extend the core JavaScript classes.

 ## Getting Started